Things You Thought You Knew – Head in the Clouds

 where Alaska and Asia meet with the Bering Strait.

-They cross over and they settle North America, Central America, and South America.
+Others went into Asia, some stayed low, others went high.
+They get to that boundary, they cross over, and they settle North America, Central America, and South America.

 Okay.